 1. Poland is one of the biggest countries in Europe

 For some of you it can be quite a surprise that Poland is on the list of the 10 largest European countries.
-In terms of area our country stays ahead of the United Kingdom, Italy and Romania.
+In terms of area, our country stays ahead of the United Kingdom, Italy and Romania.
 Moreover, Poland is in 36th most populated country in the world!
-Consequently, Poland is characterised by diversity in various areas, such as landscape, culture, traditions and lifestyle.
+Consequently, Poland is characterized by diversity in various areas, such as landscape, culture, traditions and lifestyle.

 2. Poland has a diverse landscape and beautiful nature

-Poland is one of the lucky countries that have mountains, sea and lakes within their territory.
+Poland is one of the lucky countries that have mountains, the sea, and lakes within their territory.